 - Are informed of any issues in the control and management of their data (such as data breaches).

 - Organisations are concerned about the heavy financial penalties the Regulation can impose.
-However, there is significant gain from those that embrace, adopt and consider how planning and early adoption of GDPR can bring market opportunity or advantage.

 To request an initial confidential discussion about your general cyber requirements please get in touch by sending a message or phoning 01270 440706.